Ice Climber: Releases

 Ice Climber, a launch game for the NES in North America, has been re-released for several of Nintendo's consoles.
 The PC-8801 version has a more limited color palette and a reworked HUD.
 VS. Ice Climber has been re-released for the Famicom Disk System, removing the difficulty settings and changing a few graphics to be closer to Ice Climber (such as the bee and butterfly replaced by a Nitpicker and blue Condor, respectively).
 It has also been released in the Arcade Archives series on Nintendo Switch, although the bee enemy has been removed.

-Including the releases listed below, the NES game is unlockable in the 2002 GameCube release of Animal Crossing.
-It can only be officially unlocked via a North America-exclusive e-Reader card, or as a gift to players requesting their save data be transferred from the Japanese-exclusive Nintendo 64 version to the Doubutsu no Mori+ edition.
+In addition to the releases listed below, the NES game could be unlocked for play in different versions of the original Animal Crossing.
+It could be played in the Japanese-exclusive Nintendo 64 version in its Nintendo Space World 2000 demo, or by using a special Controller Pak given away as a sweepstakes prize through the June 2001 issues of magazines such as Famitsu and Nintendo Dream.
+It is also unlockable in the GameCube releases; it can only be officially unlocked via a North America-exclusive e-Reader card, or as a gift to players requesting their save data be transferred from the Nintendo 64 version to the GameCube release.

 Reception

+The Ice Climber franchise has received generally positive reviews from critics.
 In Japan, Game Machine listed VS. Ice Climbers in its April 1, 1985, issue as the eighth most-successful table arcade unit of the month.
 Former President of Finland Mauno Koivisto was reportedly keen on Nintendo games and his son-in-law has reported that Ice Climber was his favorite game.

 Reviewing the American release, Computer Entertainer magazine called it "addictive" for fans of climbing games.
-The reviewer awarded 3.5 out of 4 stars, for each category of graphics and varied gameplay, which provide "hours of challenging play".
+The reviewer awarded 3.5 out of 4 stars, for both categories of graphics and gameplay, adding that it provide "hours of challenging play."

+Additionally, several fans and critics vote and suggest for a new and modern launch title for the Ice Climber series, further highlighting the popularity of the series as a whole.